SP12497/Core-Java-Notes/AWS/Guftgu/AWS Autoscaling/AWS Autoscaling Service.md

 # AWS Autoscaling:
-    - Autoscaling in on region ie. inside VPC and outside Availability Zones.
+    - Autoscaling in on region level ie. inside VPC and outside Availability Zones.
     - It is a feature of AWS that allows you to automatically adjust the number of EC2 instances in your application.
     - Scale OUT / Scale UP : Increase the number of instances
     - Scale IN / Scale DOWN : Decrease the number of instances